mvanaken/nautilus-columns/CONTRIBUTION.md

    ```
    * If the mimetype is not new:
         1. Look for the method that corresponds with your mimetype
-        2. See if you can reuse the object that is used already.
+        1. See if you can reuse the object that is created there.
+        1. If so, add a mapping where the field argument should be the same value as chosen for the column name in step 1.
-        3. If not, then handle the mimetype as if it was new.
+        1. If not, then handle the mimetype as if it was new.
    * If the mimetype is new:
         1. Start a new function with an explanatory name, e.g.
             ```python